Charity Ngilu

-Charity Kaluki Ngilu was born on 28 January 1952 in Mbooni, Makueni District.
-She is a Kenyan politician and the second governor elected for Kitui County.
+Charity Kaluki Ngilu (born 28 January 1952) is a Kenyan politician and the second governor elected for Kitui County.
 She unsuccessfully vied to be President of the Republic of Kenya in 1997.
 She served as Minister for Health from 2003 until 2007 and Minister of Water and Irrigation from April 2008 to 2013.
 She also served as Cabinet Secretary for Land, Housing and Urban Development from 2013 until 2015.